 Configure the connection to Denodo in Alteryx

-5. Drag and drop the Denodo views to left side, you can also use the option SQL Editor.
+5. Drag and drop the Denodo views to the left side, you can also use the option SQL Editor.
 To do that, select the required fields, edit them and then click Ok.

 Create a workflow with Alteryx Designer

-Once the input data is successfully configured, you can use any tools in the toolbox to make either classic analysis or predictive analysis using some algorithms like neural network.
+Once the input data is successfully configured, you can use any tools in the toolbox to make either classic analysis or predictive analysis using some algorithms like neural networks.
 The picture belows shows you a simple workflow.
-When you press Run button or use Ctrl+R, the workflow file denodo.yxmd will run and you will get the results of the workflow.
+When you press the Run button or use Ctrl+R, the workflow file denodo.yxmd will run and you will get the results of the workflow.